This week saw the completion of the AQL UPSERT command.

 Dynamic attribute names cannot be used for specifying attribute names in search-value`.

-does not require an index to be present on the attributes of search-value
+UPSERT does not require an index to be present on the attributes of search-value,

 but in reality queries will benefit from indexes to find matching documents.

-When more than one document in the collection matches search-value
+When more than one document in the collection matches search-value, one arbitrary match

 Availability